yujie6/SimpleDB-21/acmdb-lab5/README.md

 keep tracks of tid & pid related to a lock.
 * LockManager.java: a collection of methods that maintain the states of all exclusive and shared locks.
+* How to avoid dead lock: use wait-time-out method

 ## API Changes
 Nope